 Memory Verse: 2 Corinthians 3:9, “If the old way, which brings condemnation, was glorious, how much more glorious is the new way, which makes us right with God!”
 (NLT)

-Main Idea: Though the glory of the Old Covenant was very great, that glory is nothing in comparison to the New Covenant, thus Paul boldly and openly proclaims the message of this new covenant.
+Lesson Idea: Though the glory of the Old Covenant was very great, that glory is nothing in comparison to the New Covenant, thus Paul boldly and openly proclaims the message of this new covenant.

 Gospel Connection: Paul is encompassing much of the Gospel directly in this passage.
 Because Christ came, died, and rose again, we have been cleansed from our sin and gained access to God.